Pexels alena darmel 6643610

 What is an Order for Sale?

-Let’s keep it nice and simple.
+Let’s keep it nice and straightforward.
 An Order for Sale is a court order that means you are forced to sell your home.
-This doesn’t necessarily mean that you have to call an estate agent and put your property on the market.
-It means you could be given just 28 days to settle the debt, or you must leave the property.
+This doesn’t necessarily mean you must call an estate agent and put your property on the market.
+This means you could be given just 28 days to settle the debt, or you would have to leave the property.

-Even though it sounds drastic, it’s important to understand that there is a lot to consider before you get to this stage.
+Even though it sounds drastic, it’s essential to understand that there is much to consider before you get to this stage.

 Who can apply for an Order for Sale?